joereinhardt/Janssen-Rollins-ABM-Replication/README.md

 # Janssen-Rollins-ABM-Replication
 Replication of parts of the Agent-Based Model in Marco A. Janssen &amp; Nathan D. Rollins: Evolution of cooperation in asymmetric commons dilemmas (2007).
 Paper available at http://www.sciencedirect.com/science/article/pii/S0167268111002599.
-Marco A. Janssen & Nathan D. Rollins implemented the original model using the NetLogo programming language.
+Janssen & Rollins implemented the original model using the NetLogo programming language.
 This replication is coded in Python, relying on the project mesa framework for implementing ABMs in python, see https://github.com/projectmesa.

 Main results are presented as a notebook, with separate files for modules including the Agent and Model classes, as well as visualization.